top of page

 Sharing Oneida History & Beadwork at Pulaski All-Staff Professional Development Days

-To bring these teachings to life, I also brought a hands-on display featuring raised beadwork, black ash baskets, wild rice knockers, traditional foods, and even my son's cradleboard.
-It was an incredible opportunity to share not just our history but also the tangible, living connections we have to our ancestors through our arts and everyday practices.
+To make these teachings tangible, I brought a hands-on display that included raised beadwork, black ash baskets, wild rice knockers, traditional foods, and even my son's cradleboard.
+These items served as visual and physical connections to our ancestors and demonstrating that our culture is not something of the past, but something that is deeply alive and evolving.

 Eliza at the screen talking about wild rice in front of educators.

 Yawʌˀkó· to everyone who attended my sessions, took the time to listen, and engaged with our culture in a meaningful way.
-These conversations are so important in fostering understanding and keeping our traditions alive!
+These conversations are essential to fostering respect, connection, and continued cultural education, for both Native and non-Native communities alike.

 Photos Credit: Shawn R. Skenandore